openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier may send Authorization Request as Request Object by value or by reference as defined in JWT-Secured Authorization Request (JAR) [@RFC9101].

+The Verifier articulates requirements of the Credential(s) that are requested using `presentation_definition` and `presentation_definition_uri` parameters that contain a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].

+The Verifier communicates Client Identifier Scheme that indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization using `client_id_scheme` parameter.
+This parameter enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
+A certain Client Identifier scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.

+Depending on a Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using `client_metadata` and `client_metadata_uri` parameters that contain key value pairs defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

+This specification enables the Verifier to send both Presentation Definition JSON object and JSON object with its metadata by value or by reference.

 This specification defines the following new parameters:

 `presentation_definition`:
-: A string containing a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange].
+: A string containing a Presentation Definition JSON object.
 See (#request_presentation_definition) for more details.
-This parameter MUST be present when `presentation_definition_uri` parameter, or a `scope` value representing a Presentation Definitionis is not present.
+This parameter MUST be present when `presentation_definition_uri` parameter, or a `scope` value representing a Presentation Definition is not present.

 `presentation_definition_uri`:
-: A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object as defined in Section 5 of [@!DIF.PresentationExchange] can be retrieved.
+: A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
 This parameter MUST be present when `presentation_definition_uri` parameter, or a `scope` value representing a Presentation Definitionis is not present.
 See (#request_presentation_definition_uri) for more details.

+`client_id_scheme`:
+: OPTIONAL.
+A string identifying the scheme of the value in the `client_id` Authorization Request parameter (Client Identifier scheme).
+The `client_id_scheme` parameter namespaces the respective Client Identifier.
+If an Authorization Request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
+If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
+See (#client_metadata_management) for the values defined by this specification.
+If the same Client Identifier is used with different Client Identifier schemes, those occurences MUST be treated as different Verifiers.
+Note that the Verifier needs to determine which Client Identifier schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

 `client_metadata`:
 : OPTIONAL.
-This parameter enables Verifier's metadata to be passed in a single, self-contained parameter.
-The value is a JSON object containing metadata values.
-The `client_metadata` parameter value is represented in an Authorization Request as a UTF-8 encoded JSON object.
+A JSON object containing the Verifier's metadata values.
+MUST be UTF-8 encoded.
 MUST NOT be present if `client_metadata_uri` parameter is present.

 `client_metadata_uri`:
 : OPTIONAL.
-This parameter enables Verifier's metadata to be passed by reference, rather than by value.
-The value is a URL referencing a resource containing a Verifier's metadata object.
-The scheme used in the `client_metadata_uri` value MUST be https.
+A string containing an HTTPS URL pointing to a resource where a JSON object with the Verifier's metadata can be retrieved.
+The scheme used in the `client_metadata_uri` value MUST be `https`.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 MUST NOT be present if `client_metadata` parameter is present.

-`client_id_scheme`:
-: OPTIONAL.
-A string identifying the scheme of the value in the `client_id` Authorization Request parameter (Client Identifier scheme).
-The Verifier uses this parameter to indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization.
-A certain Client Identifier scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.
-The `client_id_scheme` parameter enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
-If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
-See (#client_metadata_management) for the values defined by this specification.
-The `client_id_scheme` parameter namespaces the respective Client Identifier.
-This means if an Authorization Request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
-If the same Client Identifier is used with different Client Identifier schemes, those occurences MUST be treated as different Verifiers.
-Note that the Verifier needs to determine which Client Identifier schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

-Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].

-Claims to be included in `client_metadata` and `client_metadata_uri` parameters are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)) MAY be passed by the Verifier using `jwks` or `jwks_uri` claim within the `client_metadata` or `client_metadata_uri` request parameter.

 The following additional considerations are given for pre-existing Authorization Request parameters: